 What Does It Mean to Be the Least Important Person in the Room?

-• Your attention is on what other people are saying rather than the conversation in your head about how well you are performing in the encounter
+Our attention is on what other people are saying rather than the conversation in our head about how well you are performing in the encounter.

-• You haven’t come with an agenda (e.g. ‘I’m going to blow these people away with how great I am’)
+We haven’t come with an agenda (e.g. ‘I’m going to blow these people away with how great I am’).

-• You understand there is more to listening than just keeping reasonably silent until it is your turn to speak
+We understand there is more to listening than just keeping reasonably silent until it is our turn to speak.

-• You don’t judge the success of the conversation by how it lived up to your expectations
+We don’t judge the success of the conversation by how it lived up to our expectations.

-• You genuinely feel interested in the ideas, beliefs, experiences, and observations of other people
+We genuinely feel interested in the ideas, beliefs, experiences, and observations of other people.

-• You avoid stealing the spotlight from the person who is talking – e.g. the other person is talking about her trip to Thailand, but you take over the conversation by reminiscing on your trip to Thailand (of course, sharing common experiences is a nice thing but not when the motive is to steal the spotlight)
+We avoid stealing the spotlight from the person who is talking – e.g. the other person is talking about her trip to Thailand, but we take over the conversation by reminiscing on your trip to Thailand (of course, sharing common experiences is a nice thing but not when the motive is to steal the spotlight).

 Here are five benefits to becoming the least important person in the room: